dme26/website/content/installation/source.md

 sudo reboot now
 ```

-You can install older release of CamFlow as follow:
+You can install older releases of CamFlow using the following (replacing `v0.4.2` with your desired target version):

 ``` BASH
 git clone https://github.com/CamFlow/camflow-install
 cd camflow-install
 make v0.4.2
 sudo reboot now
 ```

-Replace `v0.4.2` by your desired target version.

 {{% block note %}}
 Only the most recent release is actively supported.